 Calcium | Maintains the taste and hardness of the water.
 Essential for bone and teeth development |

-Magnesium | Supports weight management, plays a key role in food to energy conversion |
+Magnesium | Supports weight management, plays a key role in food-to-energy conversion |

 Potassium | Balances body fluid, supports complex body organs |

-Phosphorus | Helps in bones and teeth formation |
+Phosphorus | Helps in bone and tooth formation |

 Sodium | Adds alkaline taste to the water, balances water and mineral levels in the body |